Invoca/declare_schema/README.md

 ## Declaring Character Set and Collation
 _Note: This feature currently only works for MySQL database configurations._

-With the addition of emojis, there has come a need to dynamically define the character set and collation for individual tables and columns in the database.
+MySQL originally supported UTF-8 in the range of 1-3 bytes (`mb3` or "multi-byte 3") which covered the full set of Unicode code points at the time: U+0000 - U+FFFF.
+But later, Unicode was extended beyond U+FFFF to make room for emojis, and with that UTF-8 require 1-4 bytes (`mb4` or "multi-byte 4").
+With this addition, there has come a need to dynamically define the character set and collation for individual tables and columns in the database.
 With `declare_schema` this can be configured at three separate levels

 ### Global Configuration
 The character set and collation for all tables and fields can be set at the global level